 Below, an ornate antique teapot cake with art deco side design by Minnie’s Sweet Creations perfect for a Gatsby style vintage tea party.

-For the more adventurous, How To Cakes provide a tutorial on the multi-tiered teapot and saucer cake (below left) for a 40th birthday.
+For the more adventurous, How To Cakes (no longer available) provide a tutorial on the multi-tiered teapot and saucer cake (below left) for a 40th birthday.
 Katie’s Cupcakes (UK) have designed a stunning multi-tiered teapot cake (below right) draped in vintage bunting that would wow any afternoon tea themed wedding or party.

 Our final cake is a very pretty whimsical style teapot cake from The Cake Whisperer, complete with jammy scones – a lovely touch for a vintage afternoon tea party cake.